 But behind the scenes, Facebook is a huge leveraging tool for marketing online businesses.
 And more and more online biz owners are realizing the power of private membership groups to scale up their business and open a whole new income stream.

 The problem is that growing a Facebook group is a lot of steady, ongoing work.
 And not just the obvious things like preventing spam or moderating inappropriate comments.
 For business owners, it takes constant engagement to grow and nurture relationships and build a true sense of community.
 If you do it well, your membership will explode and your monthly revenue growth will be exponential.
 But unfortunately, it can also fail really quickly if you don’t take the time to do it right.
 Businesses need the perfect person who has empathy and patience, and can help members through their overwhelm to find all of the value in their membership.

 Enter the job of a Facebook Community Manager:

 Smart online business owners know that investing in a freelance Facebook community manager that knows their stuff will be a benefit to them in the long run.
 Even free Facebook groups can grow a warm customer base and build that all-important KLT.
 And paid membership groups can nurture strong loyalty and build happy customers who want to buy more of what you have to offer, while boosting your business revenue every month.

-So working as a Facebook community manager becomes a steady, reliable source of income and a regular work schedule for a unicorn VA.
-It’s a lot of work but it brings a whole lot of benefit.
+So working as a Facebook community manager becomes a steady, reliable source of income and a regular work schedule for a Unicorn Digital Marketing Assistant.
+It’s a lot of work but it brings a whole lot of benefits.